Geometric Scattering on Measure Spaces: Continuity and Invariance

 To better understand this definition, we note that if $\mathcal{X}$ is a Riemannian manifold, then the isometry group preserves $\mu$ when $\mu$ is the Riemannian measure, but not if a general $\mu$ is chosen.
 Similarly, if $\mathcal{X}$ is a graph, the permutation group will preserve $\mu$ if it gives equal weight to each vertex, but not if, for example, $\mu$ gives different weights to vertices depending on their degrees.

-Under the assumption that $\mathcal{G}$ preserves the measure $\mu$, we are able to show that the non-windowed scattering transform is invariant to the action of $\mathcal{G}$ in the limit as $J\rightarrow\infty$ at an exponential rate.
+Under the assumption that $\mathcal{G}$ preserves the measure $\mu$, we are able to show that the windowed scattering transform is invariant to the action of $\mathcal{G}$ in the limit as $J\rightarrow\infty$ at an exponential rate.

 \begin{theorem} Let $\mathcal{J}=\{0,\ldots,J\}$, and let $\mathcal{W}=\mathcal{W}_J$ be the diffusion wavelets constructed in \eqref{eqn: diffusion wavelets}.
 Suppose that $\varphi_0(x)$ is constant and assume $\mathcal{G}$ preserves both measures and inner products.
 Then for all $\zeta\in\mathcal{G}$, we have